 Music inspires, supports, connects, expresses, and some say…even heals.
-It’s no wonder so many people ask us about the music we use during our sessions here at Neurodynamic Breathwork Online.
-As music listeners & breathers, we often want to relive and capture those moments of peace or release that we experienced during our session.
+It’s no wonder so many people ask us about the music for breathwork that we use during our online sessions.
+It’s natural to want to relive and capture those moments of deep peace or release that we experienced during our session.
 Below we will share about the music we use and our distinctive method for curating playlists that enhance and deepen your journey.

 The music for breathwork that we play is typically unique to each individual session and crafted by that session’s facilitator.
 Music selection and compilation is an individual process, underpinned by training and craft.
-Each facilitator brings their own focus, attention, and personality to song selection.
+Each facilitator brings their own focus, attention, and personality to the song selections.
 They may use an entire song or just a snippet.
-Because language tends to pull you back towards your logical, left-brain, traditional music with lyrics is typically not used, so words may be cut from a part of music.
+Because language tends to pull you back towards your logical, left-brain, traditional music with lyrics is typically not used, and words may be cut out from a part of a song.
 As a result of this crafting process, we do not keep specific track lists or sets.

-The Different Phases of a Neurodynamic Breathwork Musical Journey
+The Different Phases of a Neurodynamic Breathwork Music Journey

 When creating a “set” to play in one of our sessions, facilitators select different music to support each portion of your breathwork experience.
-The early music tends to be world drumming and trance music with strong rhythm to help you get your breathing rhythm established and to help you get into a trance state.
-The music from the middle of the session is called “journey music” and while it still has rhythm, it is much more melodic to help deepen into the journey.
-The final third of the music slows down and is very heartful, leading into the final few meditative songs, which are “instrumental” in helping you gently move back out of the session.
+The early music tends to be world drumming and trance music with a strong rhythm to help you get your breathing rhythm established and usher you into a trance state.
+The music played in the middle of the session is called “journey music,” and while it still has rhythm, it is much more melodic to help deepen the journey.
+In the third segment of the breathwork journey, the music slows down and is very heartful.
+This music leads into the final few meditative songs, which are “instrumental” in helping you gently move back out of the session.

 We Teach Our Method of Music Selection In Our Facilitator Training Program

-In our facilitator training program we teach the principles of putting together music sets for breathwork journeys.
+In our breathwork facilitator training program we teach the principles of putting together playlists of music for breathwork journeys.
 We spend one of our two music training sessions by having all trainees bring songs that they love and want to contribute to a collective group music set.
 Then we put it all together as a group and breathe to it!

 During the first part of the session, we often use music by Byron Metcalf, who is a shamanic journey music composer.
 One of our favorites for a first-track song choice is Byron’s “True Ground”.
-[Listen to an interview Michael did with Byron] Then, we might use various movie soundtracks and music by Hans Zimmer.
-In the later stages of the set, you might hear sacred chant or other relaxing heart-opening tracks.
+[Listen to an interview Michael did with Byron].
+Then, we might use various movie soundtracks and music by Hans Zimmer.
+In the later stages of the set, you might hear sacred chants or other relaxing heart-opening tracks.